The /etc/motd and /etc/issue files Explained

 Displaying banner before login

 Linux uses the /etc/issue file to save a login banner or message the shell displays before login.
 By default, this file contains two options that display Linux and kernel versions.
-To display a customized message before login, you can edit this file.
+You can edit this file to display a customized message before a user logs in.
+Let's take an example.
+Suppose you want to display the following message before the login prompt.

 ############################# Welcome to the Red Hat training program.
 Use the following credentials to log in.
 Username: your enrollment number Password: your first name ##############################